bvkatwijk/bvkatwijk.github.io/vault/Blog/Dev - Hugo.md

 ### Publication
 Using Hugo, I publish the site into the `/docs` directory and push it, where Github Pages automatically hosts the site for me.

+### Comments
+Comments are available via Github Issues.
+When browsing to a page, if an issue link exists the comments will be displayed under it.
+I followed the strategy outlined in this[blog post by Declaration of VAR](https://decovar.dev/blog/2019/04/19/github-comments-hugo/).
+I added a script to automatically create issues for pages which do not have an issue id linked.